epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **EDA tool**: A software tool to design electronic circuits, e.g. Vivado.

 - **ERR**: A Wishbone Bus Signal.

+- **FFT**: Fast Fourier Transform, a technique used to convert a digital signal into its frequency components.

 - **FHDL**: Fragmented Hardware Description Language, a Python-based HDL.
 Used by Migen and LiteX.